-Definition of Mentoring at UNSW:
+Definition of Mentoring for UNSW staff, partner and affiliates:

-Mentoring is a trusting relationship based on guidance, support and encouragement which is mutually beneficial for both parties.
-Mentoring can be informal or formal, defined by the purpose and goals set by the program or parties.
+Mentoring is a trusting relationship based on guidance, support and encouragement which is mutually beneficial for both parties. mentoring can be informal or formal, defined by the purpose and goals set by the program or parties.

-It is important to note that Mentoring is not coaching or sponsorship, although as a Mentor you may also wear these hats at times.
+It is important to note that mentoring is not coaching or sponsorship, although as a mentor you may also wear these hats at times.